Go Go Goji Berries

 Pure and Simple Goji Trail Mix

-Mix up a combination of goji berries, pumpkin seeds, sunflower seeds, flax seeds, pecans, a small amount of pine nuts, walnut pieces, dried blueberries, apple slices, cherries, peaches, pineapple, and a small amount of coconut shreds.
+Mix up a combination of goji berries, pumpkin seeds, sunflower seeds, flax seeds, pecans, a small number of pine nuts, walnut pieces, dried blueberries, apple slices, cherries, peaches, pineapple, and a small number of coconut shreds.

 Buckwheat Oats with Goji Berries